 The term corned beef refers to beef that has been preserved through salt-curing; it is especially popular among certain ethnic groups, especially Irish and Jewish people.
 The Jewish form of corned been usually involves a preparation in which a cut of beef, traditionally the brisket, is cured in a brine solution along with various seasonings, and then slowly simmered until the meat is tender and flavorful.

 Corned beef can also be made from the beef round primal cut.
 Both the round and the brisket are relatively tough cuts of meat that are best cooked by slow, moist-heat cooking.
 A good corned beef is quite tender with a delicious salty flavor.
 The brine for making corned beef is similar to the brine used for making pickles.
 Thus, it's fair to say that corned beef is essentially pickled beef.

-Beef round, on the other hand, it much leaner.
+Beef round, on the other hand, is much leaner.
 So it just depends on your preference.
-The higher fat content of brisket will produce a moister corned beef (although much of the actual fat will melt away while it cooks).
+The higher fat content of brisket will produce a moister corned beef, although much of the actual fat will melt away while it cooks.